rjury-sumo/Hajime/README.md

   - Dedicated webviews with filtering, sorting, and pagination
   - User email enrichment in library content metadata (Created By, Modified By)
   - Searchable by ID, name, email, or description
+- **Account Management** - View and manage account information
+  - Account owner, status, and subdomain information
+  - Usage forecast with configurable time periods (7, 28, 90, or custom days)
+  - Credits usage reports with job polling and CSV export
+  - All data cached to `<profile>/account/` folder
 - **Content Export** - Quick export of system folders (Global, Admin Recommended, Installed Apps)
 - **Collectors** - Quick access to collector management
 - **Storage Explorer** - Browse profile-specific cached files and directories